Executioner55/Batch-Trojan/README.md

 One.    https://github.com/Bifftanner/Batchfile-trojan-horse/blob/main/trojan.bat
 Two.    https://github.com/pankoza-pl/batchtrojangenerator

-VarunBanka and VSNOOB : No Space to write more...
+VarunBanka and VSNOOB : No Space to write...
 One.
 "Trojan" in the code itself it says "Title DDoSer and ip grabber!"
 Two.
 Virus!=Trojan